 Tani: I absolutely want it to be something that’s true to the spirit of the stage.
 As someone from the theatre field, I have pride in it, and I want to make it as a work that contains the spirit of theatre.
 And, at the same time we have these feelings as a theatre company, we also want to be true to the “spirit of Digimon” that has been put together all this time.
 None of these “spirits” can be created by only one person, so I want to make it into a work that’ll fill your heart, both as a theatre work and as a Digimon work.
 Beyond that, I’m also very interested in seeing how the audience will react, so please come and see it.

 Seki: Time has passed since TV series, and now it’s become a series of movies, and so, as one of the people involved at the very beginning, being able to watch Digimon on stage this time has never made me so happy.
 I will definitely go to see it myself.
 I hope everyone will enjoy it, and even if there are parts that differ from the anime, I think it would be for the best if they enjoy those parts as well.
 Since the Digimon series has been carried on further in so many different forms, I think if you’re a fan who enjoys Digimon in a broader sense, you will most certainly enjoy it.
 Let’s all meet at the theater! (laughs)

 - As of this writing, there still aren’t any photos on the site.
 Alas.

-- The play had ten showings at the Zepp Blue Theater in Roppongi (in Tokyo).
+- The play’s ten showings were at the Zepp Blue Theater Roppongi, which is located in Tokyo.